taxigy/bavaria/README.md

 ## Tax ID

-You receive one by mail after you first register in Germany, after 4+ weeks.
+You receive one from Finanzamt by mail after you first register in Germany, after 4+ weeks.
 If you went to register with the whole family (which is the right way to do), all members receive envelopes with their Tax IDs.

-No need to go to Finanzamt.
+No need to go to Finanzamt to get Tax ID, as it will be sent to you by mail.

-If, for some reason, delivery failed, you can TBD.
+If you are married and provide corresponding documents first time you register at KVR, you and your spouse will be both assigned tax category 4 (short: 4/4).

-- [ ] What if failed?
+In case you want to reassign it from 4/4 to 3/5 or 5/3, you have to bring a special paper (TODO what's its name?) filled in and signed by both partners.
+You can also do this by post, and the address to send to is "from" address on the letters you receive when you get your Tax ID.

 ## Long-term (aka cheap) rental